Mr-Patrick-the-dev/Portfolio-Web-Page/README.md

 ### On this page, I will cover:
 1. My interests
 2. Where I live
-3. My relevant experiences and what has formed my passion
+3. My motivation and passion
-4. How I view and define myself
+4. A tad bit about me
 5. Methods to contact me